kjql33/HB-Mailchimp-Sync/info/README.md

 ### Core System Rules
 1. **Tag Naming**: Mailchimp tags named after HubSpot list names (dynamically fetched)
-2. **Multi-List Support**: Contacts can exist in multiple HubSpot lists = multiple Mailchimp tags
+2. **Single-Tag Enforcement**: Each contact can only have ONE HubSpot-import tag in Mailchimp (first wins)
 3. **Archival Philosophy**: Contacts not in ANY HubSpot list are archived from Mailchimp
 4. **Force Subscribe**: All synced contacts forced to "subscribed" status
 5. **Merge Field Management**: Required fields auto-created if missing